trentm/node-bunyan/README.md

   format.
 Details will be in "CHANGES.md" (the change log).
 - `level`: Required.
 Integer.
 Added by Bunion.
 Cannot be overriden.
   See the "Levels" section.
-- `service`: Required.
+- `name`: Required.
 String.
 Provided at Logger creation.
-  You must specify a service name for your logger when creating it.
+  You must specify a name for your logger when creating it.
+Typically this is the name of the service/app using Bunyan for logging.
 - `hostname`: Required.
 String.
 Provided or determined at Logger creation.
   You can specify your hostname at Logger creation or it will be retrieved vi `os.hostname()`.